Catherine-Burvelle/usersapi/README.md

 ## GET /user/{id}
 Return the user with identifier 'id'.
 ## POST /user
-Create a new user, "gender" and "phone" are optional.
+Create a new user.
+A body is required, "gender" and "phone" are optional.

 ## PUT /user/{id}
 Update the given user with the data from the body.
+A body is required with the field that needs to be updated.

 ## DELETE /user/{id}
 Delete the given user.